apache/spark/docs/hardware-provisioning.md

 [Hadoop YARN](running-on-yarn.html).

 * If this is not possible, run Spark on different nodes in the same local-area network as HDFS.
-If your cluster spans multiple racks, include some Spark nodes on each rack.

 * For low-latency data stores like HBase, it may be preferrable to run computing jobs on different nodes than the storage system to avoid interference.